-Marc takes instructions in relation to all aspects of Prison Law, including advising on the correct interpretation of sentences, and the application of those sentences under the various prison regimes.
+Marc also takes instructions in relation to all aspects of prison law, including advising on the correct interpretation of sentences, and the application of those sentences under the various prison regimes.
 He appears at both parole board hearings and prison adjudications.
-He has appeared for prisoners in the High Court on applications for judicial review.
+He has appeared for prisoners in the High Court on applications for Judicial Review.

 Marc regularly receives instructions in relation to applications for Judicial Review, notably to appear on behalf of the Criminal Cases Review Commission in respect of challenges to decisions not to refer cases back to the Court of Appeal Criminal Division.
 He also appears in prison law cases.

 - Inns of Court School of Law

 - University of Essex